zhukaihan/Ultra-Simple-Browser/README.md

 #How does README in Github works?
 It is so strange.
 # Ultra-Simple-Browser
 It is a browser.

 Download at [App Store] [appstorelink]

 Code on [my github] [githublink]

 Website at ultrasimplebrowser.zhukaihan.com

-1. everything is made by me, basicly.
+Everything is made by me, basicly.

-2. all codes are in swift, in my opinion.
+All codes are in swift, in my opinion.

-3. copyright me.
+Ultra, Simple Browser is copyright 2014-2015 Kaihan Zhu.
 No copyleft yet.

-4. you can download it and open it in Xcode.
+You can download it and open it in Xcode.

 #Files
 **First Level**